pcaston/OpenPeerPower.github.io/source/_docs/autostart/upstart.markdown

 esac
 ```

 To install this script, download it, tweak it to you liking, and install it by following the directions in the header.
-This script will setup Home Assistant to run when the system boots.
-To start/stop Home Assistant manually, issue the following commands:
+This script will setup Open Peer Power to run when the system boots.
+To start/stop Open Peer Power manually, issue the following commands:

 ```bash
 sudo service hass-daemon start sudo service hass-daemon stop
 ```

-When running Home Assistant with this script, the configuration directory will be located at `/var/opt/homeassistant`.
+When running Open Peer Power with this script, the configuration directory will be located at `/var/opt/homeassistant`.
 This directory will contain a verbose log rather than simply an error log.

 When running daemons, it is good practice to have the daemon run under its own username rather than the default user's name.
 Instructions for setting this up are outside the scope of this document.